tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 // My name is Tanner.
 Am I hungry? true
 ```

 You can create a normal empty object simply by using `Object.create({})`.
 If you need to create a `null` object instance, like `Object.create(null)`, keep in mind its not a normal object and won't have access to almost all expected methods like "generic" objects will.
-There seem to be some ways around this, but the most fullproof option is setting the generic prototype as the new `null` objects prototype with [`setPrototypeOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf).
+There seem to be some ways around this, but the most foolproof option is setting the generic prototype as the new `null` objects prototype with [`setPrototypeOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf).

 ```js
 let oddball = Object.create(null); // a "null" object (not standard)